-- Position the bracket back over the hole and insert a screw and screw it up but not all the way
+- Position the bracket back over the hole and insert a screw and screw it up but not all the way, just pinch tight

-- Use a spirit level to level up the bracket and ensure that it is dead straight and mark the bottom fixing hole
+- Use a spirit level to level up the bracket and ensure that the side is vertically dead straight and mark the bottom fixing hole

 A few things to remember – when top fixing: